12th annual Firelight Lantern Festival

 November 8 & 9, 2024 ~ Crystal Palace, Picton

-Saturday, November 9 sees the return of our beloved Lantern Parade in an all-ages event starting in Benson Park - gather at 6 PM for pre-show performances!
-The parade will depart at 7 PM and make its way down Main Street to the Crystal Palace for a celebratory evening.
+Saturday, November 9 sees the return of our beloved Lantern Parade in an all-ages event starting in Benson Park.
+Gather at 6 PM for pre-show performances from The Aurora Borealis Community Choir and North Fire Circus.
+The parade will depart at 7 PM accompanied by Spencer Evans and the Goat Steppers and make its way down Main Street to the Crystal Palace for a celebratory evening with music from Cat Named Earl and a second night of artistic revelry for the whole family.

 The Firelight Lantern Festival is known for its epic illuminated art installations in the beautiful Crystal Palace with our artists responding to the year’s theme.